Hungary price caps could stay in place if war is entrenched, Orban says | Headlines

 - Hungary

-Hungary's price caps on fuel, some basic foods, and energy could stay in place for a longer period if the war in Ukraine is entrenched, Prime Minister Viktor Orban said on Friday.
+Hungary's price caps on fuel, some basic foods, and energy could stay in place for a longer period if the war in Ukraine is entrenched, sustaining high inflationary pressures, Prime Minister Viktor Orban said on Friday.

+Inflation has been rising sharply across Central Europe since Russia's invasion of Ukraine amplified already strong price pressures following the coronavirus pandemic, prompting central banks to raise interest rates sharply.
+Orban's government set a limit on fuel prices in mid-November and followed up with caps on some food staples in February.
+The measures, which have lopped 5 to 6 percentage points off headline inflation, are due to expire next month.

+"There is a high likelihood that the war becomes protracted and the year 2023 will also be full of uncertainty and sorrow," Orban told public radio.
+"The world will be suffering from the war and its economic consequences," Orban said without the measure capping retail fuel prices at 480 forints ($1.29) per liter, market prices for fuel would be around 700 to 900 forints.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)